tommiraja/Palvelinten-hallinta-Course/README.md

 # Palvelinten-hallinta-h0
-Repository for Palvelinten hallinta course.
+Repository for Palvelinten hallinta course taught by Tero Karvinen.